S-Mahboor313/PF-Lab-Fall-2025-/mainReadMe.md

 * List

 1. Using
-2. A Diit
+2. A Digit
 3. With
-4. a Period
+4. A Period
 5. Symbol
 6. Makes
 7. Ordered